ashviniyer21/WikiNoteTaker/README.md

 WikiNoteTaker Web App for SVH Hacks 2020

 What it does:
--Extracts information from Wikipedia
+-Extracts information from Wikipedia \n
--Converts and summarizes that information into slides -Allows for editing, adding, and deleting slides -Allows for downloading the slides as a pdf file
+-Converts and summarizes that information into slides \n -Allows for editing, adding, and deleting slides -Allows for downloading the slides as a pdf file